 STEP 1.
 Toast coconut

-Toast the coconut flakes according to the package directions.
+Toast the coconut flakes according to this recipe on how to toast coconut.
+Use either the oven or skillet method!
 Let them cool while you prepare the rest of the ingredients.

 STEP 2.
 Melt caramel

 Place the caramel bits in a microwave safe bowl with a spoonful of heavy cream.
 Heat in the microwave in 30 second intervals.
 Stir until smooth and creamy.

 Melt the butter with cream, sugar and salt over medium high heat.
 Bring it to a boil and stir constantly for 5 minutes.